ropensci/EDIutils/README.md

 ```

 Once everything looks good in the “staging” environment, then repeat the
-above reservation and upload step in the “production” environment where
+above reservation and upload steps in the “production” environment where
-it will be assigned a DOI and published.
+the data package will be assigned a DOI and made discoverable with other
+published data.

 ## Getting help